-A settlement conference is a type of mediation required by the court before parties go to trial in a civil dispute.
+A settlement conference mediation is a type of mediation required by the court before contending parties go to trial in a civil dispute.

-The Settlement Conference is run by an attorney-mediator with qualified knowledge of the law.
-The attorney-mediator does not advise or advocate for the parties, but facilitates negotiations, asks questions to achieve a mutually satisfactory outcome, and may assist the parties in writing agreements.
+The mediator does not advise or advocate for either party, but simply facilitates or guides the negotiations.
+He or she will ask questions that will help achieve a mutually satisfactory outcome, and may assist the parties in writing agreements.

-Generally speaking, the parties and their attorneys are scheduled to be in separate rooms and the mediator is assigned his/her own room.
-The mediator will meet with each party individually, unless the parties agree to meet together in one room.
+Generally speaking, in a settle conference mediation, the disputing parties and their attorneys are assigned to separate rooms and the mediator is assigned to his or her own room.
+Unless the parties agree to meet together in one room, the mediator will meet with each party individually, going back and forth between the two parties until a mutually satisfactory conclusion is reached.

-After the Settlement Conference is closed, the Center may send a Settlement Conference Report to the Court as proof that the parties have fulfilled their pretrial requirement.
+Upon request, the Center will send a Settlement Conference Report to Pierce County Superior Court as proof that the parties have fulfilled their pre-trial requirement.

-CDR is the only dispute resolution center in the state of Washington that coordinates pre-trial settlement conferences.
-Other available options are limited to judicial settlement conferences, when available at the courthouse, and private mediators.
+CDR is the only dispute resolution center in the State of Washington that coordinates pre-trial settlement conferences.
+Other available options are limited to judicial settlement conferences when available at the courthouse.

 This mediation process is facilitated by a retired circuit court judge trained in mediation and settlement conference skills, as well as private mediators.